 We had a television that time and also a radio set.
 There was a type of powerful radio- my dad came back from US, from London that time- you can always get connected to BBC.
 We were getting information all the way from BBC.
 And the one we now hear in Nigeria, we now combine it to make a difference, to see the truth.
 But along the line, it’s an undefined clause.
 It’s an undefined clause.
 So we now base it on what we now can see and what we now get from the soldiers who go to the front and come back.

 I was a student [when the war started].

 What happened- since I wanted to actually to go deep.
 I now discovered that these were people that were fighting for their own rights.
 And, well, I hope- it’s not bad for a child to tell his father “I want to go and stay on my own,” but the Biafran or the Nigerian government that night took it either as an insult, that why should these people be distraught?
 They said they want to stay on their own.
 They are not allowing them to stay on their own.
 You are still suppressing them, killing them, and the type of deaths, massacre that happened, where a woman was cut.
 We saw it on the TV.
 All these things we were seeing on the TV.

-Inasmuch as I can’t remember [the exact day the soldiers came to Umuahia] but they came through Port Harcourt, then they now entered into Aba or thereabout.
+Inasmuch as I can’t remember [the exact day the soldiers came to Umuahia] but they came through Port Harcourt.
+They came through Port Harcourt, then they now entered into Aba or thereabout.
 They started pushing.
 It was just a free ride for them.
 They were now bombarding.
 The first thing that came into Umuahia was the jets.
 They would be now shooting guns, wah, wah, wah and the people now said, “Enh?!
 So this is real.”